jaku/SnapCameraPreservation/README.md

 # How does this work?
 I've modified the Snap Camera.exe (for Windows) to use my servers instead of the Snap Chat servers.
 This was done with a hex editor, and 2 modifications were made.
 Instead of communicating with studio-app.snapchat.com it now communicates with snapchatreverse.jaku.tv.For Mac users, we aren't changing the host but instead telling it that the host's IP is something else and installing a self-signed certificate.
 By doing so my server then communicates to the Snap servers to get the lens data as if you were accessing it directly and downloads the lenses to an S3 bucket on Amazon.

-I then wrote a server that relays the information from the camera app to the snap chat servers (for now), which downloads the lenses separately and communicates back to the app in the way it expects.
+I then wrote a server that relays the information from the camera app to the Snap Camera servers (for now), which downloads the lenses separately and communicates back to the app in the way it expects.

 # Where is the code?